-Employees Performing in Lowest Employees Performing in Middle Employees Performing in Top
+Employees Performing in Lowest 10% Employees Performing in Middle 80% Employees Performing in Top 10% 0% Increase 3.75% Increase 6.5% Increase

-10% 80% 10%

-0% increase 3.85% increase 7% increase

-MODEL 3: PERCENT INCREASE AWARDED BASED ON 3-POINT PERFORMANCE RATING SCALE AND RANGE POSITION
+MODEL 3: PERCENT INCREASE BASED ON 3-POINT PERFORMANCE RATING SCALE AND RANGE POSITION

-The increase percentages awarded in this model would be calculated based on the overall merit pool and the distribution of people falling into each cell.
-This model should only be used if highly accurate salary ranges are in place.
+The increase percentages in this model are based on the overall merit pool and the distribution of people falling into each cell.
+This model should only be used for job codes that have gone through market refinement, in which highly accurate salary ranges are in place.

 Performance Requires Improvement Performance Meets Expectations Performance Exceeds Expectations

-Salary is high in range 0% 3% 3.85%
+Salary is high in range 0% 3% 3.75%

-Salary is mid-range 0% 3.85% 4.7%
+Salary is mid-range 0% 3.75% 4.7%

 Salary is low in range 0% 4.7% 6.4%